git-ftp/git-ftp/man/git-ftp.1.md

 # SCOPES

-For different defaults per system, use the so called scope feature.
+Need different defaults per each system or environment?
+Use the so called scope feature.

-Useful if you have different systems you want to FTP to, like a testing system and a production system.
-So in this case you would set a testing scope and a production scope.
+Useful if you use multi environment development.
+Like a development, testing and a production environment.

 	$ git config git-ftp.<scope>.<(url|user|password)> <value>

+So in the case below you would set a testing scope and a production scope.

-Here I set the params for the scope "foobar"
+Here we set the params for the scope "testing"

-	$ git config git-ftp.foobar.url ftp.testing.com:8080/foobar-path
+	$ git config git-ftp.testing.url ftp.testing.com:8080/foobar-path
-	$ git config git-ftp.foobar.password simp3l
+	$ git config git-ftp.testing.password simp3l

+Here we set the params for the scope "production"

+	$ git config git-ftp.production.user manager
+	$ git config git-ftp.production.url live.example.com
+	$ git config git-ftp.production.password n0tThatSimp3l

-Push to scope *foobar* alias *john@ftp.testing.com:8080/foobar-path* using password *simp3l*
+Pushing to scope *testing* alias *john@ftp.testing.com:8080/foobar-path* using password *simp3l*

-	$ git ftp push -s foobar
+	$ git ftp push -s testing

+*Note:* The **SCOPE** feature can be mixed with the **DEFAULTS** feature.
 Because we didn't set the user for this scope, git-ftp uses *john* as user as set before in **DEFAULTS**.

+Pushing to scope *production* alias *manager@live.example.com* using password *n0tThatSimp3l*

+	$ git ftp push -s production

 # EXIT CODES
 There are a bunch of different error codes and their corresponding error messages that may appear during bad conditions.
 At the time of this writing, the exit codes are: